-TALENT IN ACTION (Continued from preceding page)
+TALENT IN ACTION

 of Johnson's better moments.

 Alcatrazz vocalist Graham Bonnet was fighting a creaky larynx, which hampered numbers like an illadvised cover of the Animals' "It's My Life."
 But "Double Man," propelled by a double-kick drum sound, came off well, as did "Since You've Been Gone," dating back to Bonnet's late-'70s tenure with Rainbow.